-- The Child Tax Credit is increased up to \$3,600 in 2021 for single filers and married couples.
-For 2021, if certain AGI phase-out limits are met, the tax credit is fully refundable up to \$3,000 per qualifying child, and \$3,600 in the case of a qualifying child age five or younger as of December 31, 2021.
-The age limitation for the credit is increased from 16 to 17.
-Parents must provide a child's valid social security number in order to receive this credit. - The mortgage interest deduction. - For all homeowners with existing mortgages at 12/17/2017 that were taken out to buy a home, there is no change to the current mortgage interest deduction. - For homeowners with new mortgages after 12/17/2017 on a first or second home, the home mortgage interest deduction is available on up to \$750,000 of mortgage debt. - Medical bills.
-Medical expenses can be deducted in 2021 for medical expenses exceeding 7.5 percent of adjusted gross income. - Alimony Post 2018 Divorce Agreements.
+- For all homeowners with existing mortgages at 12/17/2017 that were taken out to buy a home, there is no change to the prior mortgage interest deduction. - For homeowners with new mortgages after 12/17/2017 on a first or second home, the home mortgage interest deduction is available for up to \$750,000 of mortgage debt. - Medical bills.
+Medical expenses can be deducted in 2023 for medical expenses exceeding 7.5 percent of adjusted gross income. - Alimony Post 2018 Divorce Agreements.
 Under the tax code before TCJA passage, alimony (but not child support) was deductible by the payer and included in the income of the recipient for tax purposes.
 Under the TCJA, that tax treatment continues only for alimony payments made pursuant to a divorce or separation agreement entered into on or before December 31, 2018.
-Thus, alimony payments made in 2018 are deductible to the payer and includible in the recipient's income.

-However, under TCJA, §11051, alimony payments are no longer tax deductible to the payer or includible in the income of the recipient if made under:
+However, under TCJA, §11051 as of January 1, 2019, alimony payments are no longer tax deductible to the payer or includible in the income of the recipient if made under: